SFG006/reddit-persona-gen/README.md

 * [`u/noah_bd`](https://www.reddit.com/user/noah_bd/)
 * [`u/zardvark`](https://www.reddit.com/user/zardvark/)

-Output for both is included in the `/output` folder.
+Outputs for all are included in the `/output` folder.

 ---

 ## ✅ Notes

-* LLM output may vary slightly based on context length and API model.
+* LLM output may vary slightly based on context length and model behavior.
 * Only public Reddit data is used.
-* You can modify the limit of posts/comments using:
+* You can modify the number of posts/comments like this:

   ```bash
   python main.py <url> --limit 30
   ```

----

 ---